 ESO Vampirism Update – The Changes that Vampires Will Face in ESO

 An exciting new update is coming to Elder Scrolls Online, bringing a lot of changes to a specific aspect of the game.
-ESO Vampirism is going to be subjected to an update later this month, with the release coming on May 26th.
+ESO Vampirism is going to be subjected to an update later this month, releasing on May 26th.
 With the exception of a few balance alterations here and there, the Vampire part of the title hasn’t seen much attention.
-This is all about to change, courtesy of the overhaul coming next week.
+This is all about to change.

 In this article, we will showcase the following: